 Purpose and Objectives | Applied Psychological Science

 Graduates will find employment as masters-level psychological professionals or proceed to doctoral level training in psychology.
-The program offers two specialties: Applied Research and Clinical Psychology.
-Both specialties offer courses in foundational science and practice in psychology as defined by the Masters in Psychology and Counseling Accreditation Council and the American Psychological Association.
+The program offers courses in foundational science and practice in psychology as defined by the Masters in Psychology and Counseling Accreditation Council and the American Psychological Association.

-The MA/MS in Applied Psychological Science program has three primary goals:
+The MA in Applied Psychological Science program has three primary goals:

 - To prepare culturally and ethically competent professionals who have achieved high standards of competence in science and practice foundations within the field of psychology.